Tennessee Lottery Focus Efforts Toward Online GamblingLegal

-The Tennessee Education Lottery Corporation (TELC) has recently been under the radar, but is continuing to work toward its ultimate goal to put the 2019 Sports Gaming Act (SGA) into play.
+The Tennessee Education Lottery Corporation (TELC) has recently been under the radar but is continuing to work toward its ultimate goal to put the 2019 Sports Gaming Act (SGA) into play.
 The Act will legalize online sports betting in the state.
-The result of this push will make the state eligible to launch their operations by fall of 2020.
+The result of this push will make the state eligible to launch its operations by the fall of 2020.

-The process is expected to expedite the growth of licenses for the Volunteer State beginning this summer after this weeks TELC teleconference.
-Rebecca Hargrove, CEO of TELC, voiced her opinions of the outcome of the conference.
+The process is expected to expedite the growth of licenses for the Volunteer State beginning this summer after this week's TELC teleconference.
+Rebecca Hargrove, CEO of TELC, voiced her opinions on the outcome of the conference.
 She stated:

 “While there still isn’t a clear picture of when pro and college sports could restart due to global pandemic.
 Tennessee’s sports betting timeline isn’t set in stone yet, either.
 Sports betting operators and other vendors now need to go through the licensing application process, among other administrative check-offs.”

 The SGA’s implementation is expected to occupy a majority of TELC’s time and attention according to TELC’s Chair Susan Lanigan.
 The state lottery will most likely look for help from its Sports Wagering Advisory Council in order to close out it's licensure and launch periods.